iStreamPlanet/github-actions/minimize-comments/README.md

 ### `body-includes`

-**Required** The string that must be present in the body of the comment for it to be minimized.
+**Required** Newline-separated list of strings that must be present in the body of the comment for it to be minimized.
+If at least one of the strings in the body is found the comment will be minimized.

 ## Outputs